thisfred/val/README.md

 somewhat shifted to the client side to send valid requests.
 I do not suggest using val for validating web form input.

-Current status is: moving towards 0.1 release, somewhat stable, somewhat complete.
+Current status is: used in production code, but only in one place that I know of. ;)

 I have not optimized much, but for the kind of schemas I need (specifically: to validate JSON that has been loaded into python structures,) I have extremely